 Not to be forgotten is the two year, 11 venue, national exhibition tour of "Graphic Intervention - 25 Years of AIDS Intervention Posters" curated by Elizabeth Resnick of MassArt.
 This show from my large collection of AIDS posters culminated in the generous donation of all 3,400 posters to The Wolfsonian-FIU in 2012 by collector and benefactor Henry S. Hacker.

 Our clients include thousands of collectors and enthusiasts around the globe who rely on us for our knowledge, connoisseurship, and ethical practices.
 In the age of the internet and sophisticated restoration and reproduction techniques, customers more than ever need a source they can trust, and we work hard to earn that trust on every transaction.

 The Gallery has also assisted scores of corporations and museums assemble poster collections.
-Clients include The Wine Spectator, the Museum of Modern Art in New York, the Museum of Fine Arts Boston, the Library of Congress and leading institutions from Switzerland to Japan and Australia.
+Clients include The Wine Spectator, the Museum of Modern Art in New York, the Museum of Fine Arts Boston, the Library of Congress, the Museum of Design Zurich and leading institutions from Europe to Japan and Australia.

 The Gallery is managed by a terrific staff that aims to complement our world class collection with superior customer service.
 Whether you are looking for one poster or want to assemble or sell a collection, we would be glad to assist every day of the week.